 Submit three (3) sets of the final parcel map, along with calculations, closures and a title report.
 The City normally takes up to four weeks to check the first submittal.
 Allow up to three weeks for subsequent submittals.

 Submit two (2) copies of required studies and calculations (hydrology, hydraulic, water, etc.) if required.
 Allow up to three weeks for staff review.

 Submit three (3) sets of improvement plans (street, sewer, water, storm drain and streetlight) on City plan and/or plan and profile sheets.
 If desired, a disk with the City formatting may be obtained.
 Allow up to three weeks for the first plan check and up to two weeks for subsequent plan checks of the improvement plans.

-At the time of the first map or plan submittal an initial deposit/fee will be required to cover the Engineering Department's costs for processing and checking your plans.
+At the time of the first map or plan submittal an initial deposit/fee will be required to cover the Public Works Department Engineering Division's costs for processing and checking your plans.
 Additional deposits may be required during future submittals if the initial deposit does not fully cover the City's costs.

 PLEASE NOTE: Grading plans are submitted directly to the Community Development Department.
 Community Development will charge a separate fee for checking and processing the plans.

 Once the final map and improvement plans are approved, you will be asked to submit Mylar originals to the City.